Kismail3/web102_prework/README.md

 The following **optional** features are implemented:

+* [ ] Added responsive design with proper spacing for better mobile viewing.
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Implemented hover effects on game cards to improve user experience.
+* [ ] Used animation effects for transitions between filtered game views.

 ## Video Walkthrough